 You may reproduce, reuse, or remix any part of this guide for noncommercial purposes as long as credit is included.
 We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.

-This guide is based on an OER guide created by Jen Klaudinyi of Portland Community College (CC BY-NC US 3.0 license).
+Portions of this guide are based on earlier versions of an OER guide created by Jen Klaudinyi of Portland Community College (CC BY-NC US 3.0 license).
 I've used/adapted many links and link descriptions from Klaudinyi's guide and the Open Professionals Education Network's Find OER page (CC BY Int'l 4.0 license) in this curated list.